The origin of extreme N-emitters in star-forming galaxies at z$<$0.5 with DESI DR1: Analysis

-Fig.\,\ref{Fig:mass_sfr}b shows that N-emitters are present over a wide range of SFR values (log(SFR)$\sim-1.2$ to $1.2$~M$_{\odot}$~yr$^{-1}$) with a near constant fraction ($\sim$1--2.5\%; see Fig.\,\ref{Fig:frac}b).
+Figure~\ref{Fig:mass_sfr}b shows that N-emitters are present over a wide range of SFR values (log(SFR)$\sim-1.2$ to $1.2$~M$_{\odot}$~yr$^{-1}$) with a near constant fraction ($\sim$1--2.5\%; see Figure~\ref{Fig:frac}b).
 Beyond this SFR range where we find no N-emitters in our sample, yet we can statistically say that up to $\sim$16\% SFGs may be N-emitters.

-Fig.\,\ref{Fig:mass_sfr}c shows that almost the entire sample of DESI DR1 SFGs with reliable O \& N abundances have high sSFR with the bulk of the sample having sSFR$\sim10^{-9}$--$10^{-7.5}$~yr$^{-1}$, which are typical values for starburst galaxies.
-While the N-emitters span the full range of sSFR values, it is clear from Fig.\,\ref{Fig:frac}c that the lowest sSFR bins hold a higher fraction of N-emitters.
-This is consistent with the increased fraction of N-emitters at higher M$_*$ but not with SFR.
+Figure~\ref{Fig:mass_sfr}c shows that almost the entire sample of DESI DR1 SFGs with reliable O \& N abundances have high sSFR with the bulk of the sample having sSFR$\sim10^{-9}$--$10^{-7.5}$~yr$^{-1}$, which are typical values for starburst galaxies.
+While the N-emitters span the full range of sSFR values, it is clear from Figure~\ref{Fig:frac}c that the lowest sSFR bins hold a higher fraction of N-emitters.
+This is consistent with the increased fraction of N-emitters at higher M$_*$ but spanning a range of SFR values.

-Fig.\,\ref{Fig:frac}d shows the fraction of N-emitters as a function of binned 12+log(O/H).
-As already shown in Fig.\,\ref{Fig:sample}, it is clear that the fraction of N-emitters increases with decreasing O abundance.
+Figure~\ref{Fig:frac}d shows the fraction of N-emitters as a function of binned 12+log(O/H).
+As already shown in Figure~\ref{Fig:sample}, it is clear that the fraction of N-emitters increases with decreasing O abundance.